Regulations and Resources

 PI Responsibilities

-The National Institutes of Health (NIH) Guidelines for Research Involving Recombinant DNA Molecules (NIH Guidelines) specify practices for constructing and handling: (i) recombinant deoxyribonucleic acid (DNA) molecules, and (ii) organisms and viruses containing recombinant DNA molecules.
-In addition, these guidelines mandate the establishment of an Institutional Biosafety Committee (IBC) for the review and oversight of biological research and outline roles and responsibilities for biosafety.
+The National Institutes of Health (NIH) (NIH Guidelines) specify the biosafety practices and containment principles for constructing and handling: (i) recombinant nucleic acid molecules, (ii) synthetic nucleic acid molecules, including those that are chemically or otherwise modified but can base pair with naturally occurring nucleic acid molecules, and (iii) cells, organisms, and viruses containing such molecules In addition, these guidelines mandate the establishment of an Institutional Biosafety Committee (IBC) for the review and oversight of biological research and outline roles and responsibilities for biosafety.

-NIH Guidelines FAQs of Interest to the Institutional Biosafety Committee
+NIH Guidelines FAQs of Interest to the IBC

 NIH OSP - Animal experiments covered under the NIH Guidelines for Research Involving Recombinant DNA Molecules provides a table for determining whether proposed breeding or creation of transgenic animals requires IBC review.